jakermate/react-refactor/README.md

 # spinoff README

-This is the README for your extension "spinoff".
-After writing up a brief description, we recommend including the following sections.
+VSCode extension to take a code block and generate a new component file for it.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+Useful for when you decide a component will be reused more than one, and it should belong to it's own dedicated component file.

-For example if there is an image subfolder under your extension project workspace:
+Support for

-\!\[feature X\]\(images/feature-x.png\)
+    - React (.jsx, .tsx)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+    - Vue (.vue)

-## Requirements
+    - Svelte (.svelte)

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+ve any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings